Young module multiplicities and classifying the indecomposable Young permutation modules: The indecomposable Young permutation modules

 We recall the induction product on modules (and characters) for symmetric groups.
 That is, if $M$ is an $\mS_m$-module, and $N$ is an $\mS_n$-module, then the induction product is defined by $M_\bullet N=(M\otimes N)_{\mS_m\times \mS_n}\!\uparrow^{\mS_{m+n}}$.
-Since this is well-known, the interested reader is referred to \cite{MacdonaldBook} for details.
-The induction product is both commutative and associative, and the decomposition of the induction product of two ordinary irreducible characters is given by the Littlewood--Richardson rule.
-For a description of the Littlewood-Richardson rule, and an algorithm for its application, see for example \cite[2.8.13 and 2.8.14]{JamesKerber}.
+The induction product is both commutative and associative, and the decomposition of the induction product of two ordinary irreducible characters is given by the Littlewood--Richardson rule (see for example \cite[2.8.13 and 2.8.14]{JamesKerber}).